Machu Picchu, Peru: A Journey of Awe and Discovery

 Temple of the Sun - a view from above

-I was guided through a number of structures, some were more significant and more important than others but each one with its own story.
+I was guided through a number of structures in Machu Picchu; some were more significant and more important than others.
+And each one with its own story.
+The Inti Watana for example was used as a sundial or calendar for both the winter solstise 21st June and summer solstice, 21st December.

 The Guard House

-A close uo view of The Guard House from one of the terraces.
+A close up view of The Guard House from one of the terraces.

 An aerial view of the Guard House